zackorykelly/task-manager-be/README.md

 ## Initial Setup

+### Server
 CD into project directory and run `npm i` to install dependencies before running server for the first time.

 Create `.env` file in root directory of the project, copying `.example.env` and changing/inputing values as needed.

+### Database
+Ensure that you have a postgres database running and provide the location and user/pass as per the `.env` file.

 ## Run Server